-Nina Hamnett (1890-1956), The Landlady, 1918, private collection Roger Fry (1866-1934), Portrait of Nina Hamnett, 1917, 82 × 61 cm, Courtauld Institute of Art
+Nina Hamnett (1890-1956), The Landlady, 1918, private collection Roger Fry (1866-1934), Portrait of Nina Hamnett, 1917, 82×61 cm, Courtauld Institute of Art

-- Nina Hamnett was a Welsh artist who attended Pelham Art School (London) then the London School of Art.
-(CLICK) When she arrived in London it was paradise, it opened her eyes to modernism, she met Vanessa Bell and Roger Fry who painted this portrait.
-(CLICK). - In 1914 she left for Pairs and when she arrived in Montparnasse, on her first evening the smiling man at the next table at La Rotonde café introduced himself as "Modigliani, painter and Jew".
-They became good friends, Hamnett later recounting how she once borrowed a jersey and corduroy trousers from him, then went to La Rotonde and danced in the street all night. - Hamnett was flamboyantly unconventional, and openly bisexual, and once danced nude on a Montparnasse café table just for the "hell of it".
+Nina Hamnett was a Welsh artist whose father was dishonourably discharged from the army and worked as a taxi driver.
+She attended Pelham Art School (London) then the London School of Art.
+When she arrived in London it was paradise, it opened her eyes to modernism, she met Roger Fry and Vanessa Bell.
+In 1914 she left for Pairs and when she arrived in Montparnasse, on her first evening the smiling man at the next table at La Rotonde café graciously introduced himself as "Modigliani, painter and Jew".
+They became good friends, Hamnett later recounting how she once borrowed a jersey and corduroy trousers from him, then went to La Rotonde and danced in the street all night.
+Hamnett was flamboyantly unconventional, and openly bisexual, and once danced nude on a Montparnasse café table just for the "hell of it".
 She drank heavily, was sexually promiscuous, and kept numerous lovers and close associations within the artistic community.
-Very quickly, she became a well-known bohemian
+Very quickly, she became a well-known bohemian personality throughout